 The covering letter must include the following information:

-- Title of the article; names, affiliations, mailing addresses, telephone numbers, email addresses and signatures of all authors; the name of the designated corresponding author and a statement of authorship (format attached).
+- Title of the article; names, affiliations, mailing addresses, telephone numbers, email addresses and signatures of all authors; the name of the designated corresponding author and a statement of authorship (Click here to download the format).
 This signed letter should be in jpg or PDF format.

 The main submission should contain the following: